 Some highlights:

-- Measure and monitor your performance counters.
-Ideally, you’re measuring performance when you first start using GP or start using a new server or after an upgrade etc., and are using that as a benchmark periodically to assess if things are still working smoothly.
+• Measure and monitor performance counters.
+Ideally, measure performance when first starting to use GP or starting to use a new server or after an upgrade etc., and are using that as a benchmark periodically to assess if things are still working smoothly.

-- Schedule regular time to do checklinks and reconcile procedures, don’t wait until something goes wrong to run those things.
-Don’t run them in production unless you’ve run them in a recently refreshed test company or test environment first, as they are “destructive” processes that change data and you need to understand what it does in case something is changed that shouldn’t be.
+• Schedule regular time to do checklinks and reconcile procedures, don’t wait until something goes wrong to run those things.
+Don't run them in production unless they've been run in a recently refreshed test company or test environment first, as they are “destructive” processes that change data and the admins or users need to understand what it does in case something is changed that shouldn't be.

-- Use groups to manage security wherever you can, for things like SSRS reports so as people change, you just have to manage who’s in what group.
+• Use groups to manage security wherever possible, for things like SSRS reports so as people change, all that needs to be managed is who’s in what group.

 Session 2 – Rockton Software – Alicia Weigel